lfourni2/shortr/README.md

-# shortr: optimal subset identification in undirected weighted network models
+# *shortr*: optimal subset identification in undirected weighted network models

 In psychometrics, the network approach refers to a set of methods employed to model and analyze the relationships among psychological